Updated in 2022.

 Why Latin America Is Not As Cheap As You Think

 When you see an article about how “cheap” it is to live in Latin America, the information is usually coming from someone who’s living in a small city/village as opposed to a major metropolis.

 And, what’s conveniently left out, is the conditions these folks are living in.

 I’ll tell you right now.
-There is nowhere in Latin America where you’ll be living off $600/month.
+There is nowhere in Latin America where you’ll be living well on $600/month.